eli-suarez845/DE/README.md

 so  this way, matching values from the common columns are physically stored together).

 And the chosen SORT KEY was pubDate (article's published date), because the ETLs objective is to get daily news on the topic of the war in Ukraine.
+To avoid duplicated data, the method MERGE is used.

 The used source is https://newsdata.io/